 Australia Post is warning the community of widespread scam text messages telling customers there are problems delivering a package, or that a parcel won’t be delivered “due to unverified shipping address.”

-The link leads to a fake website with the Australia Post logo, asking you to verify your address and provide a payment.
-By entering these details, the scammer can steal your personal and financial information.
+The link leads to a fake website with the Australia Post logo.
+Asking you to verify your address and provide a payment.
+By entering these details.
+The scammer can also steal your personal and financial information.

 Does it affect me?